| Why do casinos make money?

 anticipate that in every single hand, you have 50%

 chances of winning or loosing.
+You may just as

 well alternate between the $5 and $15 bets back